 What special precautions should I follow?

-• tell your doctor and pharmacist if you are allergic to natalizumab or any other medications.
+- tell your doctor and pharmacist if you are allergic to interferon beta-1a, any other interferon product, any other medications, or human albumin.

-• tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using natalizumab, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+If you become pregnant while using interferon beta-1a, call your doctor immediately.

 What special dietary instructions should I follow?